learn-co-curriculum/python-p3-running-python-code/README.md

 - Run Python code from a file
 - Log output to the terminal
 - Run Python code from the interpreter
+- Create a `pipenv` virtual environment
-- Run pytest tests in Python
+- Run pytest tests

 ## Introduction